 Strategic Master Plan

-Please click HERE to view the executive summary of final draft Strategic Master Plan
+Please click HERE to view the executive summary of the Strategic Master Plan

 Please click HERE to view the Strategic Master Plan Draft slide deck

 Please click HERE to complete the Strategic Master Plan questionnaire

 Please click HERE to view the Summary of public comments and questionnaires

 Over the course of the next year, the Port of Galveston will be creating a strategic master plan that will assist in guiding the Port over the next 40-years.

 The Port of Galveston Strategic Master Plan (SMP) will create a vision and direction for the Port that can be embraced by the community with a sustainable and viable business model for the Port.
 Throughout the planning process outreach will be conducted with port and community users and stakeholders to guide the vision accordingly.